 The unsaponifiable part of sunflower oil.
 It's the small part of the oil that resists saponification, the chemical reaction that happens during soap making.

-If you wanna understand saponification more, here is a short explanation (if not, we understand, just skip this paragraph): Oils are mostly made up of triglyceride molecules (a glycerin + three fatty acids attached to it) and during soap making a strong base splits the triglyceride molecule up to become a separate glycerin and three soap molecules (sodium salts of fatty acids).
+If you want to understand saponification more, here is a short explanation (if not, we understand, just skip this paragraph): Oils are mostly made up of triglyceride molecules (a glycerin + three fatty acids attached to it) and during the soap making process a strong base splits the triglyceride molecule up to become a separate glycerin and three soap molecules (sodium salts of fatty acids).
 The fantastic Labmuffin blog has a handy explanation with great drawings about the soap-making reaction.

-According to manufacturer info, it's an oily ingredient that not only simply moisturizes the skin but has great lipid-replenishing and soothing properties.
-The clinical study done by the manufacturer (with 20 people) found that a cream with 2% active increases skin moisturization by 48.6% after 1 hour, and 34.2% after 24 hours.
-Applied twice daily for 4 weeks, the study participants had a major improvement in skin dryness, roughness and desquamation (skin peeling) parameters.
+According to manufacturer's info, it's an oily ingredient that not only simply moisturizes the skin but also has great lipid-replenishing and soothing properties.
+The clinical study done by the manufacturer (on 20 people) found that a cream with 2% active increases skin moisturization by 48.6% after 1 hour, and 34.2% after 24 hours.
+Applied twice daily for 4 weeks, the study participants had a major improvement in skin dryness, roughness, and desquamation (skin peeling) parameters.